-Gaurav, Involved in research on economic policies and framing market liberalization programs, he has worked with scholars in identifying the realities and approaches to understand the political economy of South and Southeast Asia.
-Interested in advancing stability for prosperity, he has worked in the field of understanding peacebuilding and conflict resolution and has conducted research on Conflict and its Economic Consequences in South Asia at South Asian Association for Regional Cooperation (SAARC) Secretariat.
+Mr. Gaurav Thapa, involved in research on economic policies and framing market liberalization programs, has worked with scholars in identifying the realities and approaches to understanding the political economy of South and Southeast Asia.
+Interested in advancing stability for prosperity, he has worked in the field of understanding peacebuilding and conflict resolution and has conducted research on Conflict and its Economic Consequences in South Asia at the South Asian Association for Regional Cooperation (SAARC) Secretariat.
 Gaurav has also worked and trained with the Government of Nepal on economic and inter-state diplomacy.
 The Government of Nepal has recognized him for his work on Economic Rebuilding Post Earthquake where he worked with National Reconstruction Authority.
-He has also worked with Ministry of Labor and Employment on enhancing employment methods for the youth in Nepal.
-He is also a Caux Scholar 2016 working in the field of social entrepreneurship along with change makers based in Geneva, Switzerland.
-Gaurav is a facilitator for an international group working on Sustainable Development Goals of United Nations in the UK.
+He has also worked with the Ministry of Labor and Employment to enhance employment methods for Nepal’s youth.
+He is also a Caux Scholar 2016 working in the field of social entrepreneurship along with change-makers based in Geneva, Switzerland.
+Gaurav is a facilitator for an international group working on the Sustainable Development Goals of the United Nations in the UK.
 He was one of the US Embassy Youth Council Members for 2016-2017.
 He is interested in working in the field of financial inclusion and economic integration supporting Nepal.

 Vikrant Singh (Program Manager)

-Vikrant has a bachelors degree in Economics, Psychology and Journalism from Jain University in Bengaluru, India.
+Mr. Vikrant Singh has a bachelor’s degree in Economics, Psychology, and Journalism from Jain University in Bengaluru, India.
 He has worked with Greenpeace to form policies that help the government take effective measures to curb pollution and increase the input and attention the government gives to renewable forms of energy.
 He also worked to educate the masses about the economic and societal impacts that environmental degradation and climate change could have.
-Vikrant also worked for Bangalore Political Action Committee to develop strategies to increase voter turnout and interest in the electoral democratic process from the municipal level till the state level, train civil leaders and work to achieve a more sustainable and cleaner city.
+Vikrant also worked for Bangalore Political Action Committee to develop strategies to increase voter turnout and interest in the electoral democratic process from the municipal level to the state level, train civil leaders and work to achieve a more sustainable and cleaner city.

 Vikrant worked extensively in Chhattisgarh, India to familiarize farmers with the government subsidies and how to benefit from several of their plans and financial schemes.